-This final picture guide walks step-by-step through the process to do the finishing boil for maple syrup.
+This picture guide walks step-by-step through the process of performing the finishing boil for maple syrup.

 After harvesting your maple sap and doing the initial boiling, it is important to pay close attention as you near the end of your boiling.
 You will need to make sure that the syrup hits just the right temperature without boiling over!

 When you buy through links on our site, we may earn an affiliate commission – at no cost to you.

 Overview of Boiling Maple Syrup